valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle_body_steps_2_3.md

 3. The app now shows **help text** to introduce its features per updates in ```ApiLogicProject/ui/admin/admin.yaml```

 4. Our Delete Order test adjusts the customer balance, since we how have **business logic** in ```ApiLogicProject_Logic/logic/declare_logic.py```

+5. You can explore the Swagger via *item 2 on the Home* page

+    * You will need to authenticate as explained in the [project documentation](https://apilogicserver.github.io/Docs/Security-Overview/)

+    * You can try the customized API with the custom service using *CategoriesEndPoint/get_cats,* authenticated as *u1*.
+See  ```ApiLogicProject_Logic/api/customize_api.py```

 You can use VSCode to *diff* these from their originals in the `2.
 ApiLogicProject`.